 CHARGING AND BAIL

-Where grounds for detention cease to exist but investigations are ongoing into the alleged offence, a person may be released on police bail and if necessary, conditions may be fixed upon the grant of bail.
-These could include residence, curfew, geographical exclusion or provisions relating to contact with others involved in the investigation.
+Where grounds for detention cease to exist but investigations are ongoing into the alleged offence, a person may be released whilst still under investigation.
+The presumption is that people are just released without restriction on their lives and without use of bail, which is an obligation to return to the police station on a given date in the future.
+However, and where necessary and authorised, police bail may be imposed and if necessary, conditions may be fixed upon the grant of that bail.
+These could include requirements around residence, a curfew, a geographical exclusion or provisions relating to contact with others involved in the investigation.
 Failure to return to the police station at the appointed time is a criminal offence.
-Breaching conditions imposed on police bail means the police would consider afresh whether the investigation had progressed sufficiently to allow a person to be charged.
+Breaching conditions imposed on police bail means the police would consider afresh whether the investigation had progressed sufficiently to allow a person to be charged and the person could be re-arrested.

-Where the custody officer or a review officer believes that there is sufficient evidence to charge and that it is in the public interest to do so, they must ensure that the grounds for detention are changed and the detainee notified of this decision.
+Where someone remains in custody or has returned to custody after bail, and where the custody officer or a review officer believes that there is sufficient evidence to charge and that it is in the public interest to do so, they must ensure that the grounds for detention are changed and the detainee notified of this decision.
 They may then continue to detain the person under section 37(7) of PACE in order to charge the person OR await a decision from the Director of Public Prosecutions as to whether or not charges will be brought against the person.
 In practice, the DPP’s decision is delegated to prosecutor from the Crown Prosecution Service and must be taken in accordance with statutory guidance contained in the Code for Crown Prosecutors, issued by the DPP under the Prosecution of Offences Act 1985.

 Prosecution normally commences after the police or a CPS prosecutor has applied what they call the ‘Full Code Test’ which is basically, assessing all of the evidence that an investigation will gather, delaying prosecution until we are as near as possible to being ready for a trial.
 So for example, all the witness statements done, forensic results back, etc., etc..
 Where prosecution is required in the public interest before every ‘I’ is dotted and every ‘T’ is crossed, a prosecution may commence on what we call the ‘threshold test’ – in other words, most witness statements are received and the one outstanding statement will not massively alter the view a prosecutor would take; or we are awaiting a forensic result but a prosecution is highly likely regardless of what it tells us.